RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 Since returning I have reconsidered how I frame decentralisation and how I might be able to reach communities that don't often get invited to think about how the internet and IoT may be beneficial for them.

 Part of this will be building a tiny IoT home on wheels.
-This means I can have discussions with people anywhere about how IoT within their own home could benefit them, whilst promoting ethical IoT, and perhaps more knowledge to be able to understand what IoT they are buying.
+This means I can have discussions with people anywhere about how IoT within their own home could benefit them, whilst promoting ethical IoT, and perhaps more knowledge will lead to better understanding of what IoT they are buying.

-And ideally I'd like people starting to make their own hardware, so the biggest part of my next steps is documenting each step of my Tiny IoT home build, see more below.
+And ideally I'd like people starting to make their own hardware, so the biggest part of my next steps is documenting the progress of my Tiny IoT home build, see more below.

 ![](../images/newvan.jpeg)